wyluilipe/interpratated_language/README.md

 # C++
-some tasks on programming language C++
+interpreteded programming language on C++ to solve the economical game.